It sometimes appears that smaller companies have bigger photo budgets than larger companies. Examples:

 • An international business conference in Toronto, hosted by one of the world’s largest mining companies, budgeted about $1,000 for two 12-hour days of photography, two days of editing and ownership of all copyrights.

-A multi-national pharmaceutical company budgeted $500 for two half-days of photography at a Toronto trade show including pictures of its display areas, its representatives interacting with customers and coverage of its CEO’s keynote speech.
+A multi-national pharmaceutical company budgeted $500 for two half-days of photography at a Toronto trade show.
+It wanted pictures of its displays, its representatives interacting with customers, and coverage of its CEO’s keynote speech.
 The company expected several dozen pictures to be delivered.

-By contrast, a small, business travel company, with a dozen employees, budgeted $750 for coverage of its president speaking at a Toronto travel conference.
-It wanted three or four pictures for press releases and its web site.
+By contrast, a business travel company, with a dozen employees, budgeted $750 for coverage of its president speaking at a Toronto travel conference.
+It wanted three or four pictures for a press release and its web site.

-• A large Toronto hospital budgeted under $500 for a series of pictures of its newly built extension and other renovated buildings.
+• A large Toronto hospital budgeted less than $500 for a series of pictures of its newly built extension and other renovated buildings.

 I can only guess why smaller companies seem to have larger budgets: